QR code: Error correction bytes

-Note: The bit values shown in the Ver1 QR symbol below do not match with the above values, as the symbol has been masked using a mask pattern (001).
+Note: The bit values shown in the Ver1 QR symbol below do not match the above values, as the symbol has been masked using a mask pattern (001).

 Message placement

 The message dataset is placed from right to left in a zigzag pattern, as shown below.
 In larger symbols, this is complicated by the presence of the alignment patterns and the use of multiple interleaved error-correction blocks.

 Meaning of format information.
 In the above figure, the format information is protected by a (15,5) BCH code, which can correct up to 3 bit errors.
 The total length of the code is 15 bits, of which 5 are data bits (2 EC level + 3 mask pattern) and 10 are extra bits for error correction.
 The format mask pattern for these 15 bits is: [101010000010010].
-Note that we map the masked values directly to its meaning here, in contrast to image 4 "Levels & Masks" where the mask pattern numbers are the result of putting the 3rd to 5th mask bit, [101], over the 3rd to 5th format info bit of the QR code.
+Note that we map the masked values directly to their meaning here, in contrast to image 4 "Levels & Masks" where the mask pattern numbers are the result of putting the 3rd to 5th mask bit, [101], over the 3rd to 5th format info bit of the QR code.

 Message placement within a Ver 1 QR symbol (21×21).
-The message is encoded using a (255,248) Reed Solomon code (shortened to (26,19) code by using "padding") that can correct up to 2 byte-errors.
-A total of 26 code-words consist of 7 error-correction bytes, and 17 data bytes, in addition to the "Len" (8 bit field), "Enc" (4 bit field), and "End" (4 bit field).
+The message is encoded using a (255,248) Reed Solomon code (shortened to (26,19) code by using "padding") that can correct up to 2-byte errors.
+A total of 26 code-words consist of 7 error-correction bytes and 17 data bytes, in addition to the "Len" (8 bit field), "Enc" (4 bit field), and "End" (4 bit field).
 The symbol is capable of level L error correction.
-The EC level is 01(L), and mask pattern is 001.
+The EC level is 01(L), and the mask pattern is 001.
 Hence the first 5 bits of the format information are 01001 (without the format mask).
 After masking, the 5 bits become 11100, as seen here.

 Larger symbol (Ver 3, 29×29) illustrating interleaved blocks.
 The message has 26 data bytes and is encoded using two Reed-Solomon code blocks.
-Each block is a (255,233) Reed Solomon code (shortened to (35,13) code), which can correct up to 11 byte-errors in a single burst, containing 13 data bytes and 22 "parity" bytes appended to the data bytes.
-The two 35-byte Reed-Solomon code blocks are interleaved (resulting in a total of 70 code bytes), so it can correct up to 22 byte-errors.
+Each block is a (255,233) Reed Solomon code (shortened to a (35,13) code), which can correct up to 11-byte errors in a single burst, containing 13 data bytes and 22 error-correction bytes appended to the data bytes.
+The two 35-byte Reed-Solomon code blocks are interleaved (resulting in a total of 70 code bytes), so it can correct up to 22-byte errors.
 The symbol achieves level H error correction.

-The general structure of a QR encoding is as a sequence of 4 bit indicators with payload length dependent on the indicator mode (e.g. byte encoding payload length is dependent on the first byte).
+The general structure of a QR encoding is as a sequence of 4-bit indicators with payload length dependent on the indicator mode (e.g. byte encoding payload length is dependent on the first byte).